liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/04-authenticated-requests.markdown

 ## Using Cookie Authentication or Making Requests from the UI

-You can call the REST APIs using the existing session from outside @product@ by passing the session identifier (the cookie reference) and the Liferay Auth Token (a Cross-Site Request Forgery---CSRF---token).
+You can call the REST APIs using the existing session from outside @sharepoint@ by passing the session identifier (the cookie reference) and the Liferay Auth Token (a Cross-Site Request Forgery---CSRF---token).

-To do a request from outside @product@ you must provide the `Cookie` identifier in the header.
+To do a request from outside @sharepoint@ you must provide the `Cookie` identifier in the header.
 In CURL, pass the `-H` parameter:

      -H 'Cookie: JSESSIONID=27D7C95648D7CDBE3347601FC4543F5D'